NeamstrongC/ReadMe_N/README.md

 - 🌱 I’m currently learning about problems and knots that interpose an obstacle between the purpose and its correct application.
 We study everything relatively alive, about past, present and future solutions and changes.
 - 💞️ I’m looking to collaborate on immortality
 - 📫 How to reach me: VISIT LINK....
-- 😄 Pronouns: @NeamstrongC  N, TUNE, Nea, paisita
+- 😄 Pronouns: @NeamstrongC, N, TUNE, Nea, paisita
 - ⚡ Fun fact: my Name is MARLON

 <!---